 - Focus groups with extension agents or farmer groups, and

 - a Delphi process, synthesis evaluation matrix or bayesian belief network.

-Watch our EKLIPSE presentation 'Appoach, process, and envisioned contribution to the CAP' which was recently delivered to a CEC workshop about mainstreaming ecosystem services for agricultural production in Lund, Sweden.
+Watch our EKLIPSE presentation 'Approach, process, and envisioned contribution to the CAP' which was delivered in November 2017 to a CEC workshop about mainstreaming ecosystem services for agricultural production in Lund, Sweden.

 Please find the Request Poster here.